defano/wyldcard/README.md

 `seconds` | Returns the number of seconds since midnight, January 1, 1970 UTC.
 `ticks` | Returns the number of ticks (1/60th second) since the JVM was started.

+#### User-defined Functions

-A user may define a function of their own creation anywhere inside of a script, but keep in mind that functions cannot be nested and cannot be accessed outside of the script in which they're defined.
+A user may define a function of their own creation anywhere inside of a script.
+Note that user-defined functions cannot be nested; cannot be accessed outside of the script in which they're defined; and cannot be invoked using the `[the] <function> of ...` syntax.

 The syntax for defining a function is: